A range of programmes are available in East Dunbartonshire Justice Services for people managed in the community.

 It uses a goal orientated, strengths based, motivational model to engage individuals, working with their resistance to build strong therapeutic relationships to optimise their commitment to the programme to build safe and healthy relationships

-Up2U recognises that people are abusive for different underlying reasons ranging from power and control (Duluth Model), learned behaviour, attitudes that promote male dominance and lack of emotional regulation.
+Up2U recognises that people are abusive for different underlying reasons ranging from power and control (Duluth Model), learned behaviour, attitudes that encourage male dominance and lack of emotional regulation.

 Up2U is an assessment led approach responding to individual risk, need and responsivity.